 I’ll study at his feet.”

 Stuck out in the middle of nowhere and yet less than a mile from home.
 Feeling like a wandering Israelite.
 Waiting for the manna to show.
 I was utterly L.O.S.T. and begrudgingly called my husband to let him know it.
 He is such a kind-hearted man that he dropped everything at work and came to our rescue.
 I didn’t think things could get much worse, but just then, my little guy tipped over and fell on a cactus.

 God sent his son Jesus to rescue us.

 Whatever you are facing today, it is not too big for God to handle.
-He knows right where you are!
+He knows right where you are…even when you feel lost in life!
 Sometimes He takes away everything so He becomes our ONLY.
 Sometimes we need reminding that we need saving.